-What Goes into the Wellness Kitchen?
+What Is a Wellness Kitchen?

 1. The Social Kitchen

-2. Bring the Outdoors In
+2. Bring the Outdoors In with a Kitchen Garden

-Using nature-inspired colors also promote calm and wellness.
 This article in Better Homes & Gardens details how to bring Mother Nature’s color palette into your remodeled wellness kitchen.

 To keep clutter under control and out of sight, your wellness kitchen should include lots of in-cabinet storage to get your “stuff” off countertops and into cabinets.
 For example, an appliance garage, in-drawer storage, storage solutions for corner cabinets are all important components in the simplified wellness kitchen.